BadrAlioui/forthProject/README.md

 ## Acknowledgements
-- My mentor for their constant support and feedback.
+- My Mentor Rahul for his ongoing support and feedback
-- The development team for their valuable help.
+- The Code Institute's Tutor Support with Marco